-10. On 11th May 2023, this Committee published its report on the Scottish Government's Air Quality Improvement Plan and wider air quality issues.
+10. On 11th May 2023, this Committee published its report on the Scottish Government's Air Quality Improvement Plan and wider air quality issues, following a short inquiry into this matter.
 Regarding the 2021 WHO Guidelines, the report stated that: